jakobsudau/M7/README.md

 1. clone this repository
 2. open a Terminal in the project directory
 3. run following command: yarn installProject
-4. in node_modules and server/node_modules, navigate to @magenta/music/es5/music_rnn/model.js and add following code below the requires and before the MusicRNN class declaration:
+4. for running as Node.js server: in server/node_modules, navigate to @magenta/music/es5/music_rnn/model.js and add following code below the requires and before the MusicRNN class declaration:
 ```
 const fs = require('fs');
 const path = require('path');